Soccer-Juventus opponent Ferencvaros may have been exposed to coronavirus | Sports-Games

 Ujpest played league leaders and arch rival Ferencvaros on Oct.
 24. It was not immediately clear whether Ferencvaros players might have been affected as Ujpest spokeswoman Sandra Galambos declined to speculate on where the infection at her club had arrived from.

 She added Ujpest did everything in their power to stop the further spread, including a unilateral cancellation of games.
-Ferencvaros were not immediately available for comment.
+Ferencvaros did not reply to repeated requests for comment.
 Asked earlier this week about a potential spread of the virus at the club, they said they complied with all regulations as "protecting lives was the top priority".

+Ferencvaros also played a Champions League match against Ukraine's Dinamo Kyiv on Oct.
+28. Dinamo said in a Nov 1. statement that six of their players tested positive for COVID.
+Dinamo coach Mircea Lucescu told the club's website on Tuesday that he has 13 players available against Barcelona in the group's other game, suggesting that the infection rate in the 25-man roster may have doubled in two days.

+Dinamo were not immediately available for comment.
+Juventus could not immediately be reached for comment.
+"The coronavirus appeared at the club (Ujpest) in the past month," Galambos said in an email to Reuters.
+"We isolated the first infections fairly quickly, then in the past two weeks the (disease) spread very rapidly."